 - has bowel motions every day (if he’s younger than 6-8 weeks old)

-- is gaining weight at about the right rate (your child and family health nurse will let you know).
+- is gaining weight well (your child and family health nurse will let you know).

 If you think your baby might need extra feeds, or if you or your baby is too unwell to breastfeed, talk to your midwife, child and family health nurse, lactation consultant